Ricardomol/pazdera.github.io/_posts/2015-08-10-experience-vs-technology-driven-innovation.md

 would hardly get past the company direction meetings at the time.

-Arguably, blind experimentation can produce a lot of crap and the pearl may remind hidden away from you forever.
+Arguably, blind experimentation can produce a lot of crap and the pearl may remind hidden away from you for a long time.
 Should you find it though, the reward is too high to be missed.
 A product that changes the way we think about the industry takes always a whole lot of effort and good bit of luck.

-On a less successful note, smartwatches are the latest artefact of unsuccessful technology-driven approach.
+On a less successful note, smartwatches are the latest artefact of innovation based on existing technology.
 We know how to make small computers so why not shrink them a bit more and put them on people's wrists?
-That sounds great, but far as experience goes, you get expensive, nagging notification centres that can only fit the useless part of the email on the screen.
+That sounds great, but far as experience goes, you end up with overpriced, nagging notification centres with screens the size of your thumb.

-You certainly wouldn't arrive at what smartwatches are today while focusing on experience.
+You probably wouldn't arrive at what smartwatches are today while focusing on the experience.
 "We want to change the way people think about watches.
 Imagine a bulky, three line display, instantly accessible on your hand that will show you the first 15 characters of your email's subject, provided you have your phone on you."
 Oh, wait…

 Back to fiction: this would be how the famous horror author [Stephen King](https://en.wikipedia.org/wiki/Stephen_King) usually works.
 He starts with a specific character or scene and writes away to discover what happens next.
-His characters then lead themselves.
+He lets his characters decide.
 But if you're not Stephen King, your story might just end up being a really boring chain of events.